 Successful candidates to be read in a book as opposed to read as a blog, are those later determined worthy of being read other than when they were first written.

 So what makes is something interesting to read later?

-The first criteria I am planning to apply is that exploration either came upon a surprise, or was initiated in response to a surprise.
+The first criteria I am planning to apply is that topic for the research for webpaper uncovers surprises or was initiated to research something surprising.
 If there is no surprise when you first read out of interest, then was there anything new, and if not, why did you bother?

 The second criteria I apply is that something is useful as a reference.
 Because it would be worth bothering reading even if not surprising, if the information us useful as a reference for further though or in other situations.

 My third reason something is worth reading even at a later date, is that what is written will at that later date be a useful record of what was happening back at the time the page was written.